This Life (1996 TV series): Main cast

 Ferdinando Garcia, known to his friends as Ferdy, is introduced in the penultimate episode of series 1 as a motorbike courier of Mexican descent delivering documents to Moore Spencer Wright, where he catches the eye of Warren.
 After visiting a bar together, they later have sex, although Ferdy admits it is a mistake and he is engaged to be married.
-Whilst drunk, Warren phones Ferdy, but ends up mistakenly confessing what has happened to Ferdy’s father.
-Ferdy is furious and attacks Warren before telling him to stay out of his life for good.
+Whilst drunk, Warren phones Ferdy’s home, but ends up mistakenly getting his father on the other end of the line and confessing what has happened to him.
+Ferdy is furious and comes round and attacks Warren before telling him to stay out of his life for good.

 Ferdy returns in the second series and reveals that his fiancée Mia found out that he had been seeing other men and called off the engagement whilst his parents disowned him and kicked him out of their home.
-Ferdy stays on the sofa in the shared house and rekindles his relationship with Warren, accepting that he is attracted to men and is bisexual.
+Ferdy stays on the sofa in the shared house and rekindles his relationship with Warren, accepting that he is attracted to men as well as women and is bisexual.
 After Warren leaves to go travelling around the world, Ferdy is offered his room and agrees to become a paying tenant.

 Continuing to struggle with his sexuality, Ferdy tries to reconcile with Mia, but discovers she is now seeing his former rival and co-worker Seb.
 Adding insult to injury, Mia reveals it was Seb who told her about Ferdy’s affairs with other men whilst Seb taunts Ferdy about his sexuality.
 In a rage, Ferdy trashes Seb’s car although the police are unable to link him to the crime as both Miles and Egg act as unwitting alibis.
-Miles is furious about having lied to the police and the animosity between him and Ferdy only deepens until the end of the series when he invites him to his wedding to Francesca.
+Miles is furious about having lied to the police and the animosity between him and Ferdy remains throughout most of series two until the final episodes of the series when he invites him to his wedding to Francesca.

-Ferdy continues a stream of relationships throughout the latter half of series two- he initially tries to involve himself in the gay club scene with Warren’s friend Paul but finds it is too camp and leaves.
-Later, he begins a relationship with Scottish plumber Lenny who visits the house after the boiler breaks.
-Despite their intimacy, Ferdy refuses to accept he is gay and picks up a girl from a local club, although she leaves after Miles reveals Ferdy likes men too.
-Ferdy later reconciles with Lenny and they attend Miles and Francesca’s wedding together, where Ferdy tells Lenny that he loves him.
+Ferdy continues a stream of relationships throughout the latter half of series two.
+He initially tries to involve himself in the gay club scene with Warren’s friend Paul but finds it is too camp and leaves.
+Later, he begins a relationship with Lenny, a Scottish handyman who visits the house after the boiler breaks.
+Despite their intimacy, Ferdy finds their gay-presenting relationship unsettling and picks up a girl from a local club, although she leaves after Miles reveals Ferdy likes men too.
+Ferdy later reconciles with Lenny and they attend Miles and Francesca’s wedding together, take drugs and have sex in the toilets, where Ferdy tells Lenny that he loves him.

 In +10 special set ten years later, it is revealed that Ferdy has died – his funeral is the catalyst for the original five housemates to reunite.
 In the interim period Ferdy and Warren reunited, living together for five years prior to Ferdy's death.